By Jon Trister MD and Diana Trister DO

-Weakness of Gluteus Maximus will lead to lowering of gluteal fold on the same side.
+The weakness of the Gluteus Maximus will lead to a lowering of the gluteal fold on the same side.

-Normally, lumbar segment is symmetrical and flatter than thoracolumbar segment which is slightly more prominent but still symmetrical.
+Normally, the lumbar segment is symmetrical and flatter than the thoracolumbar segment which is slightly more prominent but still symmetrical.

 Look at the stabilizers: lower stabilizer (lower trapezius) interplays with upper stabilizers (upper trapezius,m. levator scapulae)

 This area will be flat in the case of muscular inhibition.
 Weakness or inhibition of the serratus anterior will lead to the winging of the scapulae.